matthewliou/matthewliou/README.md

 ## Hi There! 👋
 Hi, I'm Matthew.
-I'm currently working as an analyst but wanted to learn more about data analysis and reporting, query optimization and data modelling!
+I'm currently working as an Enterprise Risk Analyst for an Oil and Gas firm, but wanted to learn more about data analysis and reporting, query optimization and data modelling!

 Hoping I can get started on some projects as a way to learn more and showcase my skills.